Ch0pin/medusa/README.md

 **Medusa** is an extensible framework for **Android applications** which automates processes and techniques practised during the **dynamic analysis** of a malware investigation.

-It's functionality can be summarised as follows:
+Some of the framework's features are the following:

 - Tracing and instrumentation of API calls used by common malware categories

+- Tracing and instrumentation of Java and Native functions

-- Unpacking of packed apps (effective for most of the weel known packers, including Qihoo, Secshell e.t.c.)
+- Unpacking (effective for most of the weel known packers, including Qihoo, Secshell e.t.c.)

+- Patching (e.g. autoset the debugable flag)

 - Triggering of various system events in order to initiate a malicious behaviour

 - Triggering of application's components (Activities, Services e.t.c.)

-- Translation of UI to English in order to enhance user interaction

-- Wrapping of adb commands (e.g. cchange proxy settings, insert keys e.t.c.)